COVID-19 Vaccines for Children

 - Some organizations may require proof of vaccination from those who are eligible to receive the COVID-19 vaccine in order to participate in activities.

 - Having more children vaccinated reduces the risk of outbreaks, and therefore prevents disruptions in school and activities.

 Risks of COVID-19 in children

 - Unvaccinated individuals are at the highest risk of getting COVID-19.
-Most of the COVID-19 cases in Ontario are among people who are not fully vaccinated.

 - Children who get infected with COVID-19 usually experience mild symptoms, or no symptoms at all.
 However, children have developed more severe symptoms and required hospitalization, even if they did not have other health conditions.
 Children can also develop Long COVID, where they experience symptoms long after the infection has cleared.